shobhit686/Netflix-clone/README.md

-# Welcome to Netflix Clone Project
+# Welcome to Video Streaming App Project
 This project is a clone design of Netflix.com.
 The design is responsive and is coded using best practices.

 ### Screenshots